nmshd/documentation/_docs_integrate/form-fields-within-requests.md

 ## Receive the Response to the Request

-We now assume that the Recipient has accepted the [Request for a form]({% link _docs_integrate/use-form-fields-in-requests.md %}#request-for-a-form) of the Sender.
+We now assume that the Recipient has accepted the [Request containing form fields]({% link _docs_integrate/form-fields-within-requests.md %}#request-containing-form-fields) of the Sender.
 In order for the Sender to receive the Response of the Recipient, it needs to [synchronize the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).
 Please note that this synchronization can also be automated by using the [Sync Module]({% link _docs_operate/modules.md %}#sync).